Michelangelo (Teenage Mutant Ninja Turtles): 2003 animated series

 Michelangelo is the youngest brother, also appointed to be "the one with the brightest fire" or with the most potential by The Ancient One.
 Master Splinter also claims a few times that Michelangelo obtains the most "raw talent" of all the brothers.
-Although, both Master Splinter and The Ancient One, say because of Michelangelo's lack of focus and interest in training, he will probably never meet his full potential.
+Although, both Splinter and The Ancient One, say because of Michelangelo's lack of focus and interest in training, he will probably never meet his full potential.
 Michelangelo also claims many times in this series that he wishes not to be so serious and focused as his eldest brother, Leonardo.
 He also tells his other brothers to "chillax" and not be so serious all the time.

-His agility and speed also play a bigger role than in the comics or other TV series and movies.
-It is shown in activities such as training runs, fights, and training that Michelangelo clearly is the fastest of the four, in which his brothers are constantly having to catch up with him.
-It also plays a role in the 1st season when Michelangelo and Raphael are fighting, that Michelangelo keeps taunting Raphael, but because of his speed, Raphael cannot tackle him.
-This is shown more than once.
-His speed was the main reason he won The Battle Nexus, along with his ability to "get under people's skin" and taunt them.
-He is also portrayed as the best gymnast of the four.
-This is true partly because Master Splinter always sends him off to do backflips or extra training as punishment for goofing off or losing focus.
-Both of these abilities allow Michelangelo to taunt his opponents and beat them quickly without getting hurt by his opponent in the process.

 He has shown innocent empathy for others as shown in particular by his adoption of Klunk the stray kitten, to whom he is very close and also by his relationship with Leatherhead.
 It is his initial awareness of Leatherhead's humanity which ends up forging the bond between the crocodile and the other Turtles.
 He enjoys Leatherhead's company, although he can tease him on occasion against his better judgment.
 However, he cares greatly for the crocodile and is quick and willing to forgive and reassure him when a rampaging Leatherhead injures him in a blind, nightmarish rage in the episode 'Hunted.'
 Leatherhead also appears to care greatly for Michelangelo and is distraught when he believes he has fatally injured him, but delighted to discover that his fears are unfounded when he finds out that the turtle is alive and well.